On homology spheres of the trivial local equivalence class: Preliminaries on Floer Theories

 \begin{enumerate} \item Form the stem of $M$ by drawing a single infinite tower with the uppermost vertex in grading $r_n$, \item If $h_n > r_n$, use leaves $v_i$ and $J v_i$ of $R$ to introduce leaves $v_i$ and $J v_i$ of $M$ in grading $h_i$ for each $1 \leq i < n$, \item Connect $v_i$ and $J v_i$ to the stem by using two paths meeting the stem in grading $r_i$ for each $1 \leq i < n$, \item If $h_n = r_n$, then set $v_n = J v_n$ at grading $r_n$ in the second step. \end{enumerate}

 By construction, the standard complex $(C_*(M), J)$ of a monotone graded subroot $M$ is a subcomplex of $(C_*(R), J)$, and it also forms an $\iota$-complex itself, see \cite[Section~6]{DM19}.
-However, it is sufficient to describe the local equivalence class of a Seifert fibered sphere completely, as proven by Dai and Manolescu.
+However, this subcomplex is sufficient to describe the local equivalence class of a Seifert fibered sphere completely, as proven by Dai and Manolescu.

 \begin{theorem}[Theorems~4.5 and 6.1, \cite{DM19}] Let $Y$ be a Seifert fibered sphere with a symmetric graded root $R$.
 Let $M$ be a monotone graded subroot of $R$.
 Then the $\iota$-complexes $(CF^-(Y), \iota)$, $(C_* (R), J)$, and $(C_* (M), J)$ are locally equivalent in $\mathfrak{I}$. \end{theorem}